 Next to Jardin Majorelle where Yves Saint Laurent lived, is his Museum.
 There you will see one of his earliest creations and the most famous ones also.
 At the end of the museum, of course, you can buy souvenirs that are related to Yves.
 I have bought tickets at the Entrance to Mousem Yves Saint Laurent for both the museum and Jardin Majorelle, I would recommend the same since there are amazing lines just to visit Jardin Majorelle, but if you buy a combined ticket at Mouseum you will just skip the whole line and go straight to the Jardin Majorelle.

 Located right alongside the City Market, there is the Koutoubia Mosque.
 Known to be the largest mosque in whole Morocco it captivates the experience of how beautiful this city is.

 Book a tour to the Sahara desert

 Since Morocco is close to the desert you can easily book a tour there.
-Just keep in mind that you will probably lose about 2 to 4 days of not exploring Marrakech because of the desert tour.
+Remember that you will probably lose about 2 to 4 days of not exploring Marrakech because of the desert tour.
 You can check out the desert tour that I went on.
-If you do not have 2 days to spare, but you still wish to check desert out, this tour is amazing and you will see everything really fast.
+If you do not have 2 days to spare but still wish to check the desert out, this tour is fantastic and you will see everything quickly.

 Besides juicy oranges, Marrakech is also known for its Mint Tea.
 If you sit in a local cafe that most tourists don’t visit you will get the perfect experience on how the Tea should be made.
 When serving the tea, the first glass is typically poured three times to ensure the tea is perfectly blended and sweetened.
 Also keep in mind that without sugar, mint tea is rather bitter, so if it is still bitter when it is served don’t mind putting in more sugar.
 And the locals in Morocco like their mint tea sweet.